distributed-analytics-system/DistributedSystem-DataReceiver/README.md

     2. Provide list of env variables in 'root/.env-dev' file with following format: envVar=value
     3. npm start

+#### Check available APIs
+After running the service locally, go to your browser and see the APIs with this Url: http://localhost:8080/swagger

 #### Maintainer contact
 - vahagsaribeyan@gmail.com